zenika-open-source/open-source-white-paper/en/04-maintaining.md

 Last but not least you should provide instructions for future contributors.
 A simple section that link your contributing guide is most of the time enough.

 A simple [template](https://www.makeareadme.com/#template-1) is available on makeareadme.com.
 It contains all the sections we talked about.
 You can find more informations about how to write a good README on this website.
 You can also use tools to generate your README like [readme-md-generator](https://github.com/kefranabg/readme-md-generator).
 It fill your README with informations extracted from git configuration or your `package.json` file if your project is made with JavaScript.
+You can find [README generators](https://github.com/search?utf8=%E2%9C%93&q=generate+readme&type=Repositories) for other languages on GitHub.

 ### License